erithobra/project-4/README.md

 ## Presentation

-You will present your final project in a science fair format on the last day of Project Week.
-Stay tuned for a schedule!
+You will present your final project (and your Django project - optional) on the last day of Project Week, **April 21, 2020 at 9am CST**.
+We will provide a sign up for time slots so it will be easier to invite outside folks to join Zoom.

 ## Necessary Deliverables